-Disney Theatrical Productions
+Disney Theatrical Group

-Disney Theatrical Productions develops, produces and licenses live entertainment events.
-The Company has produced and licensed Broadway musicals around the world, including Beauty and the Beast, The Lion King, Elton John & Tim Rice's Aida, TARZAN®, Mary Poppins (a co-production with Cameron Mackintosh Ltd), The Little Mermaid and Newsies.
-Other stage musical ventures have included an off-Broadway production of Peter and the Starcatcher and a regional theatre production of The Jungle Book.
-A new musical, Aladdin, will open in Toronto in fall 2013.
-In addition, the Company licenses musicals for local, school and community theatre productions globally through Music Theatre International.
+Disney Theatrical Group develops, produces and licenses live entertainment events.
+The Company has produced and licensed Broadway productions around the world, including Aladdin, Beauty and the Beast, The Lion King, Elton John & Tim Rice's Aida, TARZAN®, Mary Poppins (a co-production with Cameron Mackintosh Ltd), The Little Mermaid and Newsies.

-Disney Theatrical Productions also delivers live shows globally through its license to Feld Entertainment, the producer of Disney On Ice and Disney Live!.
-Feld's newest production, Disney Junior on Tour: Pirate and Princess Adventure, launched in July 2013 for a North America tour.
+Disney Theatrical Group licenses the Company's intellectual property to Feld Entertainment, the producer of Disney On Ice and Disney Live!.
+Feld's newest production, Disney on Ice: Frozen, launched in August 2014 for a North America tour.